DayNiz/Blic-Bloc/README.md

 - A grid-based game where blocks fall, and players place them strategically.
 - Assemble the block to create tetrominos.
 - The two next block color are shown for better strategic planning.
+- The more you play, the higher score you get on the menu.

 # HOW IT WORKS:
 1. The game starts with a 7x5 grid and a set of predefined tetromino shapes (L, Lr, T, Z, Zr, O, and I).